Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

     * Hardware Management Network (HMN) VLAN ID configured on the CEC (for example `3004`)
     * Node Management Network (NMN) VLAN ID configured on the CEC (for example `2004`)
     * Starting compute node ID (NID) (for example `2025`)
-    * Cabinet Type: Mountain (8 Chassis) or Hill (2 Chassis)
+    * Cabinet Type: Mountain (8 chassis) or Hill (2 chassis)

--   Collect information for the CDU Switches (if any) being added to the system.
-For each CDU Management Switch collect:
+-   Collect information for the CDU switches (if any) being added to the system.
+For each CDU management switch, collect:
-    - CDU Switch component name (xname) (for example `d1w1`)
+    - CDU switch component name (xname) (for example `d1w1`)
-    - CDU Switch brand (for example Dell or Aruba)
+    - CDU switch brand (for example Dell or Aruba)
-    - CDU Switch Alias (for example `sw-cdu-004`)
+    - CDU switch alias (for example `sw-cdu-004`)

 ## Procedure

-1. Perform a SLS dump state operation:
+1. Perform an SLS dump state operation:

     ```bash
     ncn# cray sls dumpstate list --format json > sls_dump.json
     ncn# cp sls_dump.json sls_dump.original.json
     ```

-2.  **For each** new liquid-cooled cabinet being added to the system collect the following information about each cabinet:
+1.  **For each** new liquid-cooled cabinet being added to the system, collect the following information about each cabinet:

     * Cabinet component name (xname) (for example `x1004`)
     * Hardware Management Network (HMN) VLAN ID configured on the CEC (for example `3004`)
     * Node Management Network (NMN) VLAN ID configured on the CEC (for example `2004`)
     * Starting compute node ID (NID) (for example `2025`)
     * Cabinet Type (Mountain (8 Chassis) or Hill (2 Chassis))

-    > The inspect_sls_cabinets.py script can be used to help display information about existing cabinets present in the system:
+    > The `inspect_sls_cabinets.py` script can be used to help display information about existing cabinets present in the system:
     > ```bash
     > ncn# /usr/share/doc/csm/scripts/operations/system_layout_service/inspect_sls_cabinets.py sls_dump.json
     > ```
-    > Example Output with a system with 1 Air-cooled cabinet and 4 liquid-cooled cabinets:
+    > Example output on a system with 1 air-cooled cabinet and 4 liquid-cooled cabinets:
     > ```
     > =================================
     > Cabinet NID Allocations